How Soft Skills Doubled My Software Engineer Salary

 Want to grow as a software engineer?
-Master the soft skills for software engineers that actually lead to promotions, bigger salaries, and leadership roles—straight from a senior tech lead who’s interviewed 200+ devs.
+Master the soft skills that actually lead to promotions, bigger salaries, and leadership roles—straight from a senior tech lead who’s interviewed 200+ devs.

-The tech industry has been lying to you about what makes a great software engineer.
+The tech industry has lied to you about what makes a great software engineer.

 🎯 Key Takeaways:

-The ones who get the big offers?
-They're not always the best coders.
+The ones who got the big offers weren't always the best coders.

 Let me save you years of career stagnation.